Jeimer Candelario Player Props: Nationals vs. Astros

 Jeimer Candelario At The Plate

-- Candelario is hitting .248 with 17 doubles, two triples, eight home runs and 23 walks.
+- Candelario is batting .244 with 17 doubles, two triples, eight home runs and 23 walks.

-- Candelario has had at least one RBI in 27.4% of his games this season (17 of 62), with more than one RBI 11 times (17.7%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 27.0% of his games this year, Candelario has had at least one RBI.
+He's picked up more than one in 17.5% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.